 There was a Health and Safety Statement in place.
 The risk management policy met the requirements of the Regulations.
-There was a health and safety committee which met on a regular basis.
+The person in charge said that there will be a health and safety committee which will meet on a regular basis.
 The health and safety officer will carry out monthly audits and the results will be shared at team leader meetings.
 The person in charge told the inspector that where action was required the person responsible for completion will be identified and a timescale set out for completion.

+The inspector saw that an updated fire alarm system including fire panel was being installed at the time of inspection.
+The person in charge confirmed that additional training on its use was scheduled for staff that same week.
 The person in charge discussed plans to carry out regular fire drills and systems were in place to ensure that the fire equipment including the fire alarm system will be serviced regularly.
-Daily checks of escape routes, key access and door openings will be carried out.
+Daily checks of escape routes will be carried out.
 All proposed staff had attended fire training in the centre.